-I normally use 1 ½ tablespoons gochujang paste, the medium sort.
+- I normally use 1 ½ tablespoon gochujang paste, the medium sort.
 It is hot enough for us considering that the children are eating as well.

 Gochugaru or Korean red pepper flakes:

-- Use a non metallic bowl to marinade the chicken.
-Or mix the marinade and the chicken strips in a ziploc bag.
+- Use a non-metallic bowl to marinate it.
+Or mix the marinade and the meat strips in a ziploc bag.

 - Make the gochujang marinade: combine the gochujang paste + soy sauce + apricot jam + sesame oil + gochugaru + fish sauce + rice vinegar.

-- Marinade the gochujang chicken for 30 minutes to 6 hours, the longer the better.
+- Marinate for 30 minutes to 6 hours, the longer the better.

-- If marinating for only 30 minutes, leave the chicken at room temperature (unless it is really hot).
+- If marinating for only 30 minutes, leave at room temperature (unless it is really hot).

-- If marinating the spicy Korean chicken for longer, bring to room temperature before cooking.
+- If marinating for longer, bring it to room temperature before cooking.

-- Place half of the gochujang chicken strips in the hot pan and cook for 2 minutes without moving.
+- Place half of the strips in the hot pan and cook for 2 minutes without moving.

-- Flip the chicken strips and cook for another minute or until the spicy Korean chicken is cooked through.
+- Flip and cook for another minute or until cooked through.

 - Remove from the pan and fry the second batch.

-- Return the first batch of chicken to the pan, add about 2/3 of the finely sliced green onions and stir fry for one minute.
+- Return the first batch to the pan, add about 2/3 of the finely sliced green onions and stir fry for one minute.

-- Sprinkle the gochujang chicken with the remaining green onions and sesame seeds.
+- Sprinkle the gochujang chicken breast with the remaining green onions and sesame seeds.

 Or you can make Kimchi rice (leaving out the fried eggs) and serve that delicious rice with the gochujang chicken.